cseanburns/electronic_resource_mgmt/lectures/08-workflow.md

 should know about link resolvers as important components of electronic resource management, but also because link resolvers are a good example of the kind of work that is involved for systems to communicate properly.
-There are other forms of interoperability, though, and coming back to [CORE][2] again, the Anderson article (chapter 2) provides a link to a white paper titled, [White Paper on Interoperability between Acquisitions Modules of Integrated Library Systems and Electronic Resource Management Systems][1], and this paper defines the 13 data elements that were determined to be desired in any exchange between ILS software and ERM software for those software to communicate meaningfully with each other.
+There are other forms of interoperability, though, and coming back to [CORE][cost_exchange] again, the Anderson article (chapter 2) provides a link to a white paper titled, [White Paper on Interoperability between Acquisitions Modules of Integrated Library Systems and Electronic Resource Management Systems][interop], and this paper defines the 13 data elements that were determined to be desired in any exchange between ILS software and ERM software for those software to communicate meaningfully with each other.
 By that, I mean, the data points enable meaningful use of both